 LLB, Sciences results announced

-Bachelor of Science in Forestry (4th term and 5th term) annual
+Peshawar: The controller examination, University of Peshawar on Thursday announced results of Bachelor of Law Part-I, II supplementary examinations and Bachelor of Science in Forestry (4th term and 5th term) annual examination.